AI agent permissions at the tool boundary

 operator: eq

 value: "production"Three rules.
 Three different outcomes for three different situations.
 The first allows routine small refunds without friction.
-The second pauses large refunds and sends them to a Slack channel for human approval.
+The second pauses large refunds and sends them to a configured approval channel for human approval.
 The third blocks production deletes entirely.
 No role definitions.
 No group memberships.
-Just direct statements about what is allowed, when, and why.
+Direct statements about what is allowed, when, and why.

 Four levels of agent permissions

 Not all permission granularity is the same.
-The industry is converging on four levels, each building on the one before it.
-Most teams start at level one and move down as their agents take on higher-stakes operations.
+A practical model has four levels, each building on the one before it.
+Teams start at level one and move down as their agents take on higher-stakes operations.

 Coarsest granularityBinary access: the agent can or cannot call a given tool.
 Allow read_file.
 Deny delete_database.
 This is the equivalent of a firewall allowlist.
-Simple to reason about, fast to implement, but too coarse for most production scenarios.
-It cannot distinguish between safe and dangerous uses of the same tool.
+Readable, but too coarse once actions carry material risk in production scenarios.
+It cannot distinguish permitted from blocked uses of the same tool.

 Level 2: Argument-level policies